Please select from the following questions.

 Who has access to the data?

 Each participating hospital has access to their data and only their data.
 Therefore, hospitals do not have the ability to view data from other area hospitals.
 The CARES software has a detailed automated hospital report and the ability to export data for all CARES patients that have been transported to your facility into Excel.
-Other than the hospital contact(s) at your facility, the only other people who can access the data are system administrators at the participating EMS agency and CARES staff.
+Other than the hospital contact(s) at your facility, the only other people who can access the data are system administrators at the participating EMS agency, CARES staff and the state coordinator (if the state is a CARES participant).
+In addition, Integrated Health Systems can request permission to establish a multiple hospital user CARES account allowing for centralized data access and institutional level reporting.

 What is the data used for?